cjosephson/backcam/README.md

 [BackCam: Wireless Computer Vision Using Commodity Radios](https://cjosephson.net/assets/pdfs/backcam.pdf), IPSN '19

+### Hardware

+The key pieces of hardware are the HiMax HM01B0-M camera sensor (the M variant is monochrome, but there's also a nearly drop-in A variant that is RGB), a TI MSP430FR5994 MCU and an IGLOO AGLN250 FPGA.
+The full schematics and part numbers are available in the hardware folder, as well as selected datasheets.

 # Getting started

 Once the boards in the hardware directory have been fabricated and assembled, you need four more pieces of equipment: